-David W. King’s film and television career spans 30 years and many facets of live-action and animation production.
+David W. King’s film and television career spans 38 years and many facets of live-action and animation production.
 He has 124 IMDB credits, which include Vice President of Production, Supervising Producer, Producer, Director, Associate Producer, Production Manager, Post-Production Supervisor, Executive in Charge of Production, Writer, Cinematographer and Editor.
-He’s worked for major studios like Universal, Walt Disney, Hanna-Barbera and 20th Century Fox.
+David has worked for major studios like Universal, Disney, and 20th Century Fox.
 At Disney and Universal, David produced feature-length projects like Lady and the Tramp 2: Scamp’s Adventure and Balto 2 and 3.
 He also wrote or co-wrote 8 feature screenplays, most of which were optioned.
 David moved to Polson, Montana in 2012, where he set up his own production company, David W. King Pictures.
 Samples of his work are available at his website, DavidWKing.com.
 David and his wife Jessica love co-producing FLIC and are excited that FLIC 2020 is open for submissions!

 As a judge, David finds it great fun to discover little gems as he and his fellow judges review scores of FLIC entries each year.
 There are always surprises and spirited discussions on the part of the judges, whose tastes vary much like those found around water-coolers the world over.